Bronx Car Accident Injury Lawyer

-For the legal help needed after car accidents, residents of Bronx, NY have trusted The Law Office of Evan W. Kohn to get their just compensation.
+For the legal help needed after car accidents, residents of the Bronx have trusted The Law Office of Evan W. Kohn to get their just compensation.

-Evan W. Kohn is an experienced and dedicated personal injury lawyer offering professional services with offices in the Bronx, Astoria, and Kew Gardens.
+Evan W. Kohn is an experienced and dedicated Bronx car accident lawyer offering professional services.
 Our staff speaks English, Spanish, Greek, Albanian, and Bengali to serve the diverse population of our great city.
 We only accept payments when your case is won, and your initial consultation is free.

 Types of Car Accident Cases We Handle

 Car Accidents can be divided up into different types, it is important to consult with a Bronx car accident injury lawyer who will be able to protect your rights and work hard to litigate any claims to get you the best outcome possible.

 - Single Car Crashes: When only one vehicle is involved in an auto accident, it is classified as a single car crash.
 These incidents may involve a driver striking a tree or telephone pole.

 - Fender Benders: Typically not serious, fender benders are auto accidents that can result in property damage rather than injury.
 It is possible, however, for a driver or passenger to experience whiplash from the wreck.

 - Head-on Collisions: When the front end of one vehicle strikes the front end of another vehicle, a head-on collision occurs.
 Fatalities or serious injuries are common among head-on collisions, especially when they happen on a highway that has higher than average speed limits.